saanuregh/discord.js-pagination/README.md

 	embedn
 ];

-// Call the paginationEmbed method, first two arguments are required
-// emojiList is the pageturners defaults to ['⏪', '⏩']
+// emojiList paramater is for the page-turners, defaults to ['⏪', '⏩']
-// timeout is the time till the reaction collectors are active, after this you can't change pages (in ms), defaults to 120000 paginationEmbed(msg /* D.js Message */, pages /* array of MessageEmbed objects */, emojiList /* optional */, timeout /* optional */);
+// timeout is the duration (in ms) after an interaction where the bot stops accepting interactions, defualts to 120000 (120s or 2m) paginationEmbed(msg /* D.js Message */, pages /* array of MessageEmbed objects */, emojiList /* optional */, timeout /* optional */);
 // There you go, now you have paged embeds
 ```